alttch/eva3/doc/sfa/sfa_api.rst

 notify_restart - notify about server restart
 --------------------------------------------

-This function sends to all connected clients a **server restart** event asking them to prepare for the server restart.
+This function sends a **server restart** event to all connected clients asking them to prepare for server restart.

 All the connected clients receive the event with *subject="server"* and *data="restart"*.
 If the clients use :doc:`sfa_framework`, they must define